ABOUT TELE-REHAB 2.0

 How can we provide virtual, equitable access to care for all?

 What treatments and assessments will be provided?

 The initial four areas of focus in the project are severe shoulder pain, hip and knee replacement follow up appointments, vertigo and balance assessments, and wheelchair special seating and assessment.
-We have also recently added a falls risk assessment focus.
+We have also recently added a falls risk assessment focus and will soon being rolling out a long COVID module as well.
 Our Tele-Rehab 2.0 program will provide patients with specialized assessments for conditions in these categories, as well as home exercises and individualized training programs.
 We will track patient experiences and outcomes to help us verify that the Tele-Rehab 2.0 process is effective.